Onyx-Protocol/Onyx/docs/protocol/specifications/txgraph-draft.md

 **Rules:**

-1. `mintime` must be equal to or greater than the `header.mintime` specified in the transaction header.
+1. `mintime` must be equal to or greater than the `header.mintime` specified in the transaction header witness.
-2. `maxtime` must be equal to or less than the `header.maxtime` specified in the transaction header.
+2. `maxtime` must be equal to or less than the `header.maxtime` specified in the transaction header witness.

 ## Program